How to transfer data from your old Android phone to your new one

 You'll see a Copying your account progress bar at this point.
 Once you see this, switch back to your new phone.

 You'll be able to see a sign-in window for all the Google accounts registered on your older device.
 Because you set up direct data transfer, you won't need to enter two-factor authentication when signing in using this method.
-Don't fret if you do not see the two-factor dialog box; that is normal behavior.
-Should both phones lose connectivity at any point during the restore, just start over and you'll be able to set it up.
+So don't fret if you do not see the two-factor dialog box; that is normal behavior.
+Should both phones lose connectivity at any point during the restore, just start over.

 - Sign in to your Google account.